umbax/HyGP_3_0/README.md

 Evolution ends when the best individual root mean square error goes below a user defined threshold or the maximum number of generations is reached

 The hybrid approach is implemented using a sequential quadratic programming (SQP) algorithm to tune the numerical coefficients of the individuals.
 The number of random initial guesses of the numerical coefficients can be set by the user.

+Execution: sequential or parallel (OpenMP or SGE array job)